 - (2) amending the Criminal Code to make brokering without a permit a criminal offence; and

 - (3) giving the Government of Canada the authority to establish a Brokering Control List, Brokering Permit Regulations, and other regulations related to brokering.

 Definition of “broker”

 The amended EIPA defines “brokering” as “arranging or negotiating a transaction that relates to the movement of goods or technology included in a Brokering Control List from a foreign country to another foreign country.”
 Here are a few interpretive notes on that definition:

-- A “transaction that relates to the movement of goods or technology” is a transaction related to the acquisition or disposition of these goods or technology.
+- A “transaction that relates to the movement of goods or technology” includes a transaction related to the acquisition or disposition of these goods or technology.

 - The definition of brokering does not include the provision of strictly administrative or support services (for example, booking of rooms, transportation, or marketing).

 The amended legislation will prohibit unauthorized brokering by any legal or natural person or organization in Canada.
 Canada’s brokering controls will also apply abroad for:

 - (a) Canadian citizens,

 - (b) Permanent residents, or

 This means that Canada is making unauthorized brokering a criminal offence and that brokering obligations apply extraterritorially as well as domestically.